Updated October 19, 2020

 As BYOD (Bring Your Own Device) increases in popularity, the risk of a data breach increases too.
 Having your staff bring their own laptops, cell phones, and tablets can be very beneficial, however, it also creates more opportunities for cybercriminals to gain access to your data.

 Mobile devices can be easily lost or stolen, leaving important patient information vulnerable.
 There is also the issue of not being able to control what your employees download onto their devices.
 Applications can contain malware that creates gateways for cybercriminals.
+According to the Bitglass 2020 Personal Device Report, only 28% of organizations were certain that their users hadn’t downloaded malware over the last year.

 The Internet of Things (IoT) is changing the way the healthcare industry operates.
 From small wearables to entire operating room systems, new technological advances are being made every day.